fofxsoft/code-docs/README.md

 ## Attributes
 - **id**
   Required.
-Defines the id of the markdown container, and defines access key.
+Defines the id of the markdown container, and defines the access key.

 - **name**
   Optional.
 Sets the name of the markdown container.